Posterior probability: Example

 An intuitive way to solve this is to assume the school has N students.
 Number of boys = 0.6N and number of girls = 0.4N.
-If N is sufficiently large, total number of trouser wearers = 0.6N + 50% of 0.4N.
+If N is large enough that rounding errors can be ignored, total number of trouser wearers = 0.6N + 50% of 0.4N.
 And number of girl trouser wearers = 50% of 0.4N.
 Therefore, in the population of trousers, girls are (50% of 0.4N)/(0.6N + 50% of 0.4N) = 25%.
 In other words, if you separated out the group of trouser wearers, a quarter of that group will be girls.
 Therefore, if you see trousers, the most you can deduce is that you are looking at a single sample from a subset of students where 25% are girls.
 And by definition, chance of this random student being a girl is 25%.
 Every Bayes-theorem problem can be solved in this way.

 Calculation

 The posterior probability distribution of one random variable given the value of another can be calculated with Bayes' theorem by multiplying the prior probability distribution by the likelihood function, and then dividing by the normalizing constant, as follows: